Penguin-King-IV/WTA-Hike-Scraper/README.md

 Scrapes hike data from [Washington Trails Association](https://www.wta.org) and stores it in a filterable Java `HikeRepository`.

 I did not make this it was made by Claude.ai chat link: (https://claude.ai/share/c764f005-12d4-4458-be30-8b6c50b62201)

+For isntlation and usage use The Washington Trail Assosation Scraper Manual.

 ## Data Collected Per Hike

 | Field | Type | Example |